-I provide counselling for a range of issues including anxiety, depression, stress, low self-esteem, family and other relationship difficulties.
-I am very approachable and aim to offer a safe, accepting space where we can talk about what might have contributed to your current difficulties and then consider possible new ways forward.
+I work with a broad range of issues including anxiety, depression, stress, low self-esteem, family and other relationship difficulties.
+I offer a safe, accepting space where we can talk about what might have contributed to your current difficulties and then consider possible new ways forward.

 Your first session

 You may be feeling nervous about your first counselling session.
 Our first meeting will be an opportunity for us to start to look together at the concerns that you are facing at the moment and how I might support you in responding to these.

 Before the session I will send you a copy of my counselling contract which contains information about the counselling I offer.
 I will also send you a form to complete with some details about yourself, including whether you have had counselling before.

 In the 50 minute session I will invite you to tell me about yourself and what has brought you to counselling.
-I will also ask what you are hoping to get from your counselling sessions.
+We will also explore what you are hoping to get from your counselling sessions.

-The first session is a chance for you to experience person centred counselling and for you to ask any questions you may have about this type of counselling and working with me.
-By the end of the session we will decide whether to work together.
+The first session is a chance for you to experience person centred counselling and to ask any questions you may have about this type of counselling and working with me.

 Training, qualifications & experience

 I teach CPCAB Level 2 Counselling Skills and Level 3 Counselling Studies courses for York City Council.

 I am fully insured, hold an enhanced DBS certificate and am registered with the Information Commissioner's Office.

 Prior to working as a counsellor, I worked for 15 years as a manager in public and academic library and information services.
-I love books and read widely to keep my counselling knowledge and skills up to date.
+I have a MA and BA from the University of Sheffield.

 British Association for Counselling & Psychotherapy